What Does an Electronics Technician Do?

 - Are you able to provide competent troubleshooting to clients who may not understand electronic systems?

 - Do you have previous experience running copper and fiber lines?

 - What do you do if a coworker experiences an electrical shock from a shorted or faulty wire?

 - Are you familiar with OSHA?

-- What was a typical day like in your previous role?
+- What were your typical responsibilities in your last technician role?

-- Why do you want to work as an electronics tech here at our company?
+- Why do you want to work as an electronics tech in our industry?